Ulrich Meyer-Bothling: Extracurricular activities

 Meyer-Bothling has travelled widely throughout Europe, Asia, the Americas, Africa and Australia.
 During his student and early residency years he regularly worked as a tour guide in China.
 He speaks English, French and German.
 He is a keen keyboard player (organ, piano and accordion), enjoys hiking and sailing and is an avid skier.
-Over the past few years Meyer-Bothling and his family have financially supported the United World Colleges, Green Templeton College, Oxford (UK), the Eastman School of Music, the Hochstein School of Music and the Al Sigl Rehabilitation Center (USA).
+Over the past years Meyer-Bothling and his family have financially supported the United World Colleges, Green Templeton College, Oxford (UK), the Eastman School of Music, the Hochstein School of Music & Dance and the Al Sigl Rehabilitation Center (USA).
 He is married with four children and lives in Surrey/England.